 - no dwelling on the property is vacant for a total period of more than 6 weeks; and

 no dwelling on the property is used for a purpose other than being rented under a residential tenancy agreement, within the meaning of the

 Residential Tenancy Act 1997.

-If your application is approved, on each of the following two financial years you will be asked to complete a brief questionnaire.
+If your application is approved, on each of the two financial years following the approval, you will be asked to complete a brief questionnaire.
 These are due diligence checks to ensure that the eligibility requirements are still being met.